ga4gh/vrs/README.md

     cd schema
     make all

-## Contributing docs
+## Contributing to the docs

-The VRS specification documentation is written in reStructuredText and located in `docs/source/`.
-Commits to this repo are built automatically at `vrs.ga4gh.org`.
+The VRS specification documentation is written in reStructuredText and located in [docs/source](docs/source/).
+Commits to this repo are built automatically at <https://vrs.ga4gh.org>.

-To build documentation locally, you must install `entr`
+To build documentation locally, you must install `entr`:

     brew install entr